Bixal/uswds-screener-prototyping-tool/success.md

 ## What we will need from you
 - Your **personal information**
-- **Complaint details**, including the names of any individuals, organizations, or agencies involved.
+- **Complaint details**, including the names of any individuals, organizations, or agencies involved
-- Any **supporting documentation** that may help when reviewing your complaint.
+- Any **supporting documentation** that may help when reviewing your complaint
-- Your **electronic signature** and consent.
+- Your **electronic signature** and consent

 ## What happens next
 - After completing each section and submitting the complaint, you will be able to print out a copy of your complaint to keep for your records.